SAP Data Platforms

 The Bovine Genetics Project aims to increase the rate of genetic gain and enhance the environmental and economic performance of dairy and beef animals.
 It will provide farm businesses with the data and evidence to make more informed breeding decisions delivering more efficient, healthier and productive animals with lower carbon footprints.
 This data will be accessible through a user portal which will provide a data platform to establish baseline performance, identify opportunities for improvement, measure progress, and identify future research needs.
 The Project is being delivered by DAERA, in partnership with Sustainable Ruminant Genetics Ltd (SRG).

-The first phase of the Project is the design and development of a data platform, to collect and analyse data from various sources, e.g. government bovine databases, meat and milk processors, and livestock markets.
+The first phase of the Project is the design and development of a data platform, to collect and analyse data from various sources, for example government bovine databases, meat and milk processors, and livestock markets.
 This data will be used to provide farm businesses with a suite of benchmarking reports detailing Key Performance Indicators both at herd and individual animal level.
 These reports will allow farmers to identify opportunities to improve enterprise performance and inform future breeding decisions.
 The first reports will be rolled out to those businesses participating in Knowledge Transfer and Innovation programmes in spring 2026.

 What does this mean for me?